opentensor/old-docs/src/cli/Basicbtcli.md

 # Basic btcli
 ---
-Before you begin customizing your Miner to optimize your currency accrual, it is useful to familiarize yourself with our "btcli" commands.
+Before you begin customizing your Miner to optimize your currency accrual, it is useful to familiarize yourself with our``btcli`` commands.
 Btcli is a command line interface to interact with Bittensor, and commands are used to monitor Miner performance, transfer Tao, and regenerate keys.

 ​